ezouu/my_sts/README.md

-# Common Firmware Environment (CFE)
+# Silicon Testing Software (STS)

 ## Summary

-The Common Firmware Environment (CFE) is a versatile firmware platform designed to initialize and manage the hardware of embedded systems.
+The Common Firmware Environment (STS) is a versatile firmware platform designed to initialize and manage the hardware of embedded systems.
 It provides essential services such as bootloading, diagnostics, and hardware abstraction, allowing for smooth interaction between software and hardware components.

 ## ARM/printf